spraints/resqued/README.md

 ## Compatibility with Resque

-Resqued does not automatically split comma-seperated lists of queues in environment variables like Resque does.
+Resqued does not automatically split comma-separated lists of queues in environment variables like Resque does.
 To continue using comma-separated lists, split them in your resqued config file: